Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Discussions

-Next, to examine if there is a systematic difference of SED modelings in this work and those in the previous works, we derive the galaxy stellar mass function (GSMF) using the result of SED fitting obtained in Section \ref{subsec:boot}, and compare it with other studies.
-Again, we use the same approach to derive the GSMF as we used to derive the SFRF (Equation (\ref{eqn:SFRF_calc})), and derive the GSMF under the each assumption of dust extinction law (Calzetti+SMC, Calzetti, and SMC).
-However, the difference in the resulting GSMFs with the different extinction laws is much smaller than that in the SFRFs and the three GSMFs are almost identical.
-This is not surprising because the stellar mass of galaxies at this redshift is mainly probed with the rest-frame optical (continuum) emissions but the effect of dust extinction on the rest-frame optical wavelength is not significant (see e.g., the middle column in Figure \ref{fig:bootstrap_1411} and \ref{fig:Hist_1411}, or Table \ref{tab:params_all} in Appendix).
-Thus, we only use the resulting GSMF with the Calzetti bootstrap estimation hereafter.
+Next, to examine if there is a systematic difference of SED modelings in this work and those in the previous works, we derive the galaxy stellar mass function (GSMF) using the result of SED fitting obtained in Section \ref{subsec:physpara}, and compare it with other studies.
+Again, we use the same approach to derive the GSMF as we used to derive the SFRF (Equation (\ref{eqn:SFRF_calc})), and derive the GSMF under the each assumption of dust attenuation law (Calzetti+SMC, Calzetti, and SMC).
+However, the difference in the resulting GSMFs with the different attenuation laws is much smaller than that in the SFRFs and the three GSMFs are almost identical.
+Thus, we only use the resulting GSMF with the Calzetti estimation hereafter.

 The result is shown in Figure \ref{fig:GSMF}.
 In the figure, the previous measurements of GSMF at $z\sim6$ are also shown for comparison \citep{duncan_mass_2014,song_evolution_2016,deshmukh_spitzer_2018}.
 The resulting GSMF is in a good agreement with the previous estimations of the GSMF from the literature except for the lowest stellar mass bin ($M_\star = 10^{9.5}\ M_\odot$), where our sample is incomplete since the detection limit in 5.8$\mu$m (and 8.0$\mu$m) band in this work is shallow.
 Since the GSMFs in the previous works are also derived based on SED fitting, significant difference in the SED modeling between this work and literature is not indicated from this comparison.